 So every time I make a purchase, I go straight to my banking app and set up a payment to that card to cover what I spent.
 That makes it seem very real, very quickly.
 It does take a little discipline, but if you’re serious about getting this under control, you’ve got to put on your big girl panties and deal with it.

 Imaginary money is just that, in your imagination.
 If you are putting it on a credit card, it has to be paid at some point.
+Check out my post on shopping with cash.
+You’ll find it helpful.

 Tip #3 – Enlist a Coach